Overview

 What is the best time of day to take Kalonji for Vata?

-Take one-half teaspoon of kalonji seeds with warm water and honey every morning before breakfast.
-This simple daily practice provides consistent immune, digestive, and anti-inflammatory support.
-Sprinkle the seeds on bread, salads, and cooked dishes as a culinary habit.
-During Vata season and cold/f
+Classical Ayurveda describes one-half teaspoon of kalonji seeds with warm water and honey in the morning before breakfast.
+This simple daily practice is described as providing consistent immune, digestive, and anti-inflammatory support.
+The seeds sprinkled on bread, salads, and cooked dishes are a c

 Should I stop taking Kalonji during certain seasons?